Approximate Lattices in Higher-Rank Semi-Simple Groups: -Approximate Lattices

 This formula is of particular importance when applied to a proper $G$-invariant Borel probability measure, as, in this situation, the pull-back by the periodization map is always a Haar measure (see also \cite{bjorklund2016approximate, 10.2307/1969027} for similar facts in other frameworks):

-\begin{corollary} Let $X_0$ be a subset of a locally compact second countable group $G$ with finite local complexity and let $\nu$ be a proper $G$-invariant Borel probability measure on $\Omega_{X_0}^{ext}$.
+\begin{corollary} Let $X_0$ be a uniformly discrete subset of a locally compact second countable group $G$ and let $\nu$ be a proper $G$-invariant Borel probability measure on $\Omega_{X_0}^{ext}$.
 Then $(\mathcal{P}_{X_0})^*\nu$ is a Haar-measure on $G$. \end{corollary}

 As a first application of the periodization we show a generalisation of the well-known fact that groups containing a lattice are unimodular (see also \cite{bjorklund2016approximate} for a version for strong approximate lattices):